Learning distinct features helps, provably: Introduction

 where $\Phi(\vx)= [\phi_1(\vx),\cdots, \phi_M(\vx)] $ is the $M$-dimensional feature representation of the input $\vx$.
-This way neural networks can be interpreted as a two-stage approach, with the first stage being representation learning, i.e., learning $\Phi$, followed by the final prediction layer.
-Both parts are jointly-optimized.
+This way neural networks can be interpreted as a two-stage process, with the first stage being representation learning, i.e., learning $\Phi(\cdot)$, followed by the final prediction layer.
+Both parts are jointly optimized.

-Learning a rich and diverse set of features, i.e., the first stage, is critical for achieving top performance \citep{arpit2017closer,cogswell2015reducing}.
-Studying the different properties of the learned features is an active field of research \citep{deng2021discovering,kornblith2021better,deng2021discovering,du2020few}.
+Learning a rich and diverse set of features, i.e., the first stage, is critical for achieving top performance \cite{arpit2017closer,laakom2022efficient,cogswell2015reducing}.
+Studying the different properties of the learned features is an active field of research \cite{deng2021discovering,kornblith2021better,deng2021discovering,du2020few}.
 For example, \cite{du2020few} showed theoretically that learning a good feature representation can be helpful in few-shot learning.
 In this paper, we focus on the diversity of the features.
-In particular, we propose to quantify the diversity of the feature set $\{ \Phi_1(\cdot),\cdots, \Phi_M(\cdot)\}$ using the average pairwise $L_2$-distance between their outputs.
+This property has been empirically studied in \cite{laakom2023wld,laakom2022reducing,cogswell2015reducing} and has been shown to boost performance and reduce overfitting.
+However, no theoretical guarantees are provided.
+In this paper, we close this gap and we conduct a theoretical analysis of feature diversity.
+In particular, we propose to quantify the diversity of the feature set $\{ \phi_1(\cdot),\cdots, \phi_M(\cdot)\}$ using the average pairwise $L_2$-distance between their outputs.
 Formally, given a dataset $\{\vx_i\}_{i=1}^{i=N}$, we have

 Intuitively, $diversity$ measures how distinct the learned features are.
-If the mappings learned by two different units are redundant, then given the same input, both units would yield similar output.
+If the mappings learned by two different units are redundant, then, given the same input, both units would yield similar output.
 This yields in low $L_2$-distance and as a result a low diversity.
 In contrast, if the mapping learned by each unit is distinct, the corresponding average distances to the outputs of the other units within the layer are high.
 Thus, this yields a high global diversity.

 To confirm this intuition and further motivate the analysis of this attribute, we conduct empirical simulations.
-We track the diversity of the representation of the last hidden layer, as defined in \eqref{div_diff}, during the training of three different ResNet \citep{he2016deep} models on CIFAR10 \citep{krizhevsky2009learning}.
+We track the diversity of the representation of the last hidden layer, as defined in \eqref{div_diff}, during the training of three different ResNet \cite{he2016deep} models on CIFAR10 \cite{krizhevsky2009learning}.
 The results are reported in Figure \ref{cifar_div}.
 Indeed, diversity consistently increases during the training for all the models.
 This shows that, in order to solve the task at hand, neural networks learn distinct features. \\